valeriosillari/zitronenstrasse/README.md

 -   **PERFORMANCES**: check speed insight (June 2019)

--   **PWA icon**: set on static (icon.png). check how to set custom folder and put it into static/favicons

 -   **MANIFEST (console log)**: check console log locally, issue on manifest file

 ## NICE TO HAVE